WPN Orientation: Managing WPN Programs

 Drafts early in the season, Standard constructed later in the season.
 Organize a league to encourage repeat participation.

 Throughout the season, challenge your players to build their Commander decks around the new themes of the latest set.
 Keep them engaged by rewarding them for completing global achievements.

 Prepare for next set release, organize special events with fun twists to keep players engaged.

 - Connect events to each other.

 Maximize attendance by incentivizing your players to come to each of the main beats in the season.
-Consider creating a loyalty program that rewards players for participating in Prerelease, Draft Weekend, multiple Friday Night Magic events, and Magic Weekend.
+Consider creating a loyalty program that rewards players for participating in Prerelease, Draft Weekend, multiple Friday Night Magic events, and Commander Nights.
 As players see your events as a collection of related experiences, they may be more likely to return more often.

 - Match your marketing efforts to ours.

 Every season, we add new digital and printable marketing materials.
 Take down your old marketing posters and replace them with new messaging that supports your sales efforts.
 Current marketing invites conversation around upcoming events and specific products.
 Older marketing material won’t have the same effect.

 Set out Prerelease decorations as soon as you receive them to start building excitement.
 Ask your players at events leading up to the Prerelease if they will be attending and fill out your preregistration sheet.